RealityBending/Pyllusion/html/_sources/README.build.md.txt

 illusion**](https://en.wikipedia.org/wiki/Ebbinghaus_illusion) is an
-optical illusion of relative size perception, where circles of identical size appear as different because of their surrounding context (the right red circle appears as smaller).
+optical illusion of relative size perception, where circles of identical size appear as different because of their surrounding context (the right red circle appears as smaller because its surrounding circle is larger).
 The illusion was named after its creator the German psychologist Hermann Ebbinghaus (1850–1909), though it got popularized by Edward B. Titchener in a 1901 textbook of experimental psychology.

+The Ebbinghaus illusion is considered a high-level integration illusion (King et al., 2017) which has been considered relatively unaffected amongst schizophrenics (as compared to healthy controls), who have problems in contextual processing of visual stimuli.
+Specifically, greater disorganized schizophrenia symptoms are related to a higher resistance towards the Ebbinghaus illusion (Uhlhaas et al., 2006).
+Reduced sensitivity of schizophrenics to this illusion has been used to reflect how prior knowledge influences perceptual organization to a lesser extent, i.e., reduced top-down influence, in schizophrenia (Silverstein & Keane, 2011).

 ``` python
 parameters = ill.ebbinghaus_parameters(illusion_strength=2)